MaggieDaisy/Easy_Skincare/README.md

 - Landing page with the hero image, introduction paragraph, shop button.
 Introduction content below with philosophy, services, and pieces of advice
 - Pieces of key information about each product, like description, rating, price, image
 - Clear and simple searching bar to browse for products and keywords
 - Informative and simple steps of making a secure purchase, add items to the bag, form for personal and payment information, a list with order details and confirmation
+- Wishlist for storing favorite products in one place, and the possibility to give review for a product of choice
 - Clean information on how and where to log in and use the profile as a registered user
 - Secure log out feature possibility to store data safely
 - The simple mean of how to create, add, edit and delete an item - reserved for the Management Production only